 We’re so fortunate living in Central PA, because we truly are central to so many fun day trip locations!
 We can visit Baltimore, Philly, Pittsburgh, D.C., the Poconos, NYC and more… all within only about 1-3 hours!
-I could probably write 10 different posts on how to spend a day in New York City, because we’ve done it so frequently, but today I’m going to share with you are most basic outline of a day.
+I could probably write 10 different posts on how to spend a day in New York City, because we’ve done it so frequently, but today I’m going to share with you our most basic outline of a day.
 Because sometimes the most basic ones can be the most enjoyable!

 I recently took a bus trip to NYC with some of the other girls in my family.
 We were going to celebrate my niece’s 14th birthday, so much of the agenda was set by her, but I promise that it’s a day that everyone will enjoy!